Qrlew/docs/deep_dive.md

 ## How does [qrlew](https://qrlew.github.io/) work?

 The [qrlew](https://qrlew.github.io/) library, solves the problem of running a SQL query with [DP](/definitions.md#differential-privacy-dp) guarantees in three steps.
-First the SQL query submitted by the [data practitioners](#data-practitioner) is parsed and converted into a [Relation](#qrlew-intermediate-representation), this [Relation](#qrlew-intermediate-representation) is an intermediate representation that is designed to ease the tracking of data types ranges or possible values, to ease the tracking of the [privacy unit](/definitions.md#datasets-and-privacy-units-pu) and to ease the rewriting into a DP *Relation*.
+First the SQL query submitted by the [data practitioner](#data-practitioner) is parsed and converted into a [Relation](#qrlew-intermediate-representation), this [Relation](#qrlew-intermediate-representation) is an intermediate representation that is designed to ease the tracking of data types ranges or possible values, to ease the tracking of the [privacy unit](/definitions.md#datasets-and-privacy-units-pu) and to ease the rewriting into a DP *Relation*.
 Then, the rewriting into DP happens.
 Once the relation is rewritten into a DP one, it can be rendered as an SQL query string and submitted to the data store of the *data owner*.
 The output can then safely be shared with the *data practitioner*.
 This process is illustrated in {numref}`fig_qrlew_process`.

 ### Qrlew Intermediate Representation

 As the SQL language is very rich and complex, simply parsing a query into an abstract syntax tree does not produce a convenient representation for our needs.
 Therefore, it is converted into a simpler normalized representation with properties well aligned with the requirements of Differential Privacy: the *Relation*.
 A *Relation* is a collection of rows adhering to a given *schema*.
 It is a recursively defined structure composed of:

 * **Tables:** This is simply a data source from a database.
 * **Maps:** A Map takes an input *Relation*, filters the rows and transform them one by one.
 The filtering conditions and row transforms are expressed with expressions similar to those of SQL.
-It acts as a `SELECT exprs FROM input WHERE expr LIMIT value` and therefore preserve the [privacy unit](/definitions.md#datasets-and-privacy-units-pu) ownership structure.
+It acts as a `SELECT exprs FROM input WHERE expr LIMIT value` and therefore preserves the [privacy unit](/definitions.md#datasets-and-privacy-units-pu) ownership structure.
 * **Reduces:** A *Reduce* takes an input *Relation* and aggregates some columns, possibly group by group.
 It acts as a `SELECT aggregates FROM input GROUP BY expr`.
 This is where the rewriting into DP will happen as described bellow.
 * **Joins:** This *Relation* combines two input *Relations* as a `SELECT * FROM left JOIN right ON expr` would do it.
 The privacy properties are more complex to propagate in this case.